 Mutual of Omaha has just launched a Dental Insurance policy designed for people on Medicare to help manage the costs of routine dental care and share the costs of expensive and often unexpected major dental costs.

 Please click on the following link to see the details of this dental policy

 If you would like us to email a quote to you for this Mutual of Omaha dental policy, please click on the following link

-Simply click on the link below to schedule a free, no-obligation Medicare consultation.
+Simply click the following link to schedule a free, no-obligation 30-minute Medicare consultation.

 I look forward to talking with you soon.